AGoodnight/Jig/README.md

 <pre>
 /*
-This button can only be pressed at a certain time.
+This button can only be pressed at during a period of time on a timeline.
 On rollover it jumps.
 On click it spins and runs a few functions.
 */

-jig( '#myDiv', { name:'theadore' })
+jig( Timeline, '#myDiv', { name:'theadore' })
   .rollover( 'jump', settings:{ speed:1, life:4, repeat:3 },
     startAt:'1:41:22:0345',
     stopAt:'2:00:00:0000')